How to Choose the Best Livestock Guardian Dog

 They do not bark or howl like other guardian breeds and will not alert you if there is danger outside.
 Instead, they will aggressively protect your property by chasing away intruders or deterring them with sheer size alone.

-They make wonderful family pets and livestock guardian dogs as long as you have an active lifestyle that includes plenty of playtime and walks outdoors on a daily basis.
+They also make wonderful family pets and livestock guardian dogs as long as you have an active lifestyle that includes plenty of playtime and walks outdoors on a daily basis.

 4. Neva Masquerade